Aviah/one-click-django-docs/multiple_sites.md

 The easiest solution is a dedicated VPS per site.
 With the auto-install script, to build a dedicated VPS server for each website.

-You can configure the same VPS to serve multiple sites, but when a decent VPS costs $10 a month, IMHO it just doesn't worth the time and effort, unless you serve a lot of small sites, and the the savings from using one VPS for all the websites is significant.
+You can configure the same VPS to serve multiple sites, but when a decent VPS costs $10 a month, IMHO it just doesn't worth the time and effort, unless you serve a lot of sites, and the the savings from using one VPS for all the websites is substancial.

 ### Dev Machine
 It's possible to install virtualenv, create a separate environment for each site, and a separate virtual host in the webservers.
 I suggest anothersolution which to me seems simpler: save the config files of each site, and when you switch sites just run a script that copies the config files of the current site, and restart the webservers.

-** The following doc uses mysite1, mysite2, as the names of the two sites**
+**The following doc uses mysite1, mysite2, as the names of the two sites**

 If you already have a development environment for another django site on your dev machine, run the following steps